Ici Radio-Canada Télé: Regional programming

 Non-news regional programming is usually programmed for broadcast on weekends.
 It is limited to arts and culture and typically airs outside Quebec, especially in Atlantic Canada and Western Canada.
-For example, Zeste broadcasts on stations in Western Canada on Saturday early evenings, while Luc et Luc airs Sunday evenings in Atlantic Canada.
+For example, Zeste broadcasts on stations in Western Canada on Saturday early evenings, while Luc et Luc airs on Sunday evenings in Atlantic Canada.

 Stations and affiliates

 Of Canada's three major French-language television networks, Radio-Canada was the only one that, until 2012, broadcast terrestrially in all Canadian provinces.
-With the exception of Atlantic Canada, where a single station serves all four provinces, the network has at least one originating station in every province.
+Except for Atlantic Canada, where a single station serves all four provinces, the network has at least one originating station in every province.
 These stations serve every major market in French and English Canada, with privately owned affiliates serving smaller markets in Quebec.

-Unlike CBC Television affiliates, which often had several alternative programming sources, Radio-Canada affiliates are effectively constrained to carry network programming throughout the day in pattern with no preemptions.
+Unlike CBC Television affiliates, which often had several alternative programming sources, Radio-Canada affiliates are effectively constrained to carry network programming throughout the day in a pattern with no preemptions.
 The only exceptions are for local and regional programming and commercials.

 In 2007, Radio-Canada announced its intention to terminate its long-time affiliation with three regional affiliates in Sherbrooke, Trois-Rivières, and Saguenay.
 These stations were owned by Cogeco, at the time a majority owner of commercial rival TQS (now Noovo).
 By the end of the year, TQS had filed for bankruptcy; as part of exiting bankruptcy, a deal was announced the following spring for Radio-Canada to directly acquire the stations.
 The transaction was approved by the CRTC on June 26, 2008.
 Only the stations in Rouyn-Noranda (CKRN-DT, which closed in 2018) and Rivière-du-Loup (CKRT-DT, which closed in 2021) remained as private affiliates, rather than owned-and-operated stations.

 On February 27, 2009, CBC/Radio-Canada President Hubert Lacroix admitted at the Empire Club of Canada that the corporation is facing a budget shortfall and as a result some services may be forced to close down and/or stations merged or sold off, saying:

 "La crise économique nous force à revoir toutes les facettes de nos activités."("The economic crisis forced us to review all facets of our activities.")

 It is not yet clear how the announcement will affect stations owned by either CBC Television or Télévision de Radio-Canada, however it is envisaged that regional news programming may be merged in the regions outside Quebec.

 Radio-Canada once operated an extensive network of rebroadcasters, but they were closed by 2012.